 - All students who have been accepted to CSU are evaluated for CSU merit based scholarships.

-- CSU has been selected as a Military Friendly School by Victory Media and Military Advanced Education for the 2015 year.
+- CSU has been selected as a Military Friendly School by Victory Media and Military Advanced Education.

 - CSU is a Yellow Ribbon participant.